monarch-initiative/monarch-neo4j/README.md

 docker-compose down
 ```

 The Neo4j instances with Monarch data loaded should now be visible at **http://localhost:7474**.

+**Note:** if authentication is enforced, then at first access of the web browser application, the password (for user 'neo4j') is just set to 'neo4j' and the application will ask the user to reset the password.
+Subsequent accesses should use the new password.

 ## HTTPS/SSL Wrapping of the Neo4j Server Instance